 ApoB is a blood test that counts the actual particles that cause plaque in your arteries.
 LDL-C only estimates the weight of cholesterol they carry.
-About one in three people have a normal LDL but a high ApoB, which means a standard cholesterol report can miss real heart risk.
+About 1 in 3 people have a normal LDL but a high ApoB, which means a standard cholesterol report can miss real heart risk.

 - Why Standard Lipid Panels Fall Short